cwsmith/epyc_vs_skylake/README.md

 ### IPA

-`bp1` was executed on a dual socket AMD EPYC 7451 node using GCC 7.1.0 and AOCC 1.2 with MVAPICH2.
+`bp1` was executed on a dual socket AMD EPYC 7451 node using GCC 7.1.0 and AOCC 1.2 with MVAPICH2, and the 2018 Intel compiler and MPI implementation.
 Each 7451 has 24 cores and supports two hardware threads per core (96 threads in total).
 The node has 256GB (16GB x16) of RAM running at 2.67Ghz.